sora-xor/sora-docs/src/build.md

 - [Social Insurance for SII](/social-insurance.md): An insurance provided by the SORA community, through SORA governance for systemically important infrastructure
 - [Pallets](/pallets.md): While EVM uses smart contracts, Substrate-based networks use pallets
 - [Technical stack](/technical-stack.md) built on Parity Substrate, the SORA network can be both a standalone chain, as well as Polkadot or Kusama parachains
-- [Consensus](/consensus.md) the algorithm used to validate blocks on SORA is called Nominated Proof of Stake, learn more about it in this section.
+- [Consensus](/consensus.md): Nominated Proof of Stake is the algorithm used to validate blocks on SORA